ZhengtongDu/zhengtongdu.github.io/_posts/2022-09-18-Positive_Psychology_II.md

 2. Change is possible whether it is individual change, organizational change.
 3. Internal factors primarily determine happiness, which is opposite to happiness is primarily function of external circumstances.
 4. Human nature need to be obeyed, as opposed to attempting to perfect it on the psychological level.
-5. Happiness is the ultimate and the aim which we pursue, as opposed to there are persuits that are higher, more important, more moral than that.
+5. Happiness is the ultimate and the aim which we pursue, as opposed to there are pursuits that are higher, more important, more moral than that.

-## BRIDGE BUILDING